CSBrad/Ultimate-Rcon/README.md

 ## How to Use

-For detailed guides on how to use Ark Server Manager Ascended, please refer to the following resources:
+For detailed guides on how to use Ultimate Rcon, please refer to the following resources:

 * [Watch the Video](https://www.youtube.com/watch?v=CHfZ9D54PYE&t=3s)
 * [Join the Discord](https://discord.com/invite/7GQYecCgtu)